nadeemabdulhamid/csc121-fall2023/syllabus.md

 ## Electronic Devices

 Please don't use cell phones, pagers, etc. in class.
 Do not use computers for other than course activities during class time.
-Texting, instant messaging, Facebook, Twitter, emailing, and similar activities during class are inappropriate and distracting to everyone.
+Texting, instant messaging, emailing, social media'ing, and similar activities during class are inappropriate and distracting to everyone.
+Be respectful.

 ## Schedule of Class Sessions

-A detailed schedule for the semester (subject to change) will be [maintained separately](schedule.md).
+A detailed schedule for the semester (subject to change) is [available separately](schedule.md).

+## Acknowledgements

+The ideas and material for this course are drawn and built on substantial amount of work and content prepared by [Kathi Fisler](https://cs.brown.edu/~kfisler/) and others for CS 2102 (Object-Oriented Design Concepts) at Worcester Polytechnic Institute; [Viera Proulx](https://www.ccs.neu.edu/home/vkp/), [Benjamin Lerner](https://www.ccs.neu.edu/home/blerner), and others for CS 2510 (Fundamentals of Computer Science 2) at Northeastern University; and Jennifer Walter, Vasser College.

 <hr>

-<small>*Note: All information, schedules, and policies in this document are subject to change at the instructor's discretion.
-The latest version of this syllabus will always be available on the online course website.
+<small>Note: All information, schedules, and policies in this document are subject to change at the instructor's discretion.
+The latest version of this syllabus will always be available on the online course website.</small>
-*</small>